 Emerging from unprecedented investigations into biological phenomena over the last decades, the in-demand ﬁeld of bioinformatics organizes and translates vast streams of data from living organisms generated by the Human Genome Project and other more recent studies.
 If you are seeking a role as an expert in bioinformatics, you need a thorough appreciation of biology, chemistry, and computer science.
-This online graduate certiﬁcate prepares you to join a talented cadre of creative specialists in the fast-paced pharmaceutical and biotechnology industries.
+This online advance certiﬁcate prepares you to join a talented cadre of creative specialists in the fast-paced pharmaceutical and biotechnology industries.

 4 Required Courses (12 Credits)